Qwicen/cuda_hlt/readme.md

     mkdir velopix_MC
     ./run gaudirun.py options.py upgrade-bsphipi-magdown.py

-The options and data input files can be found in the Brunel_config directory of this repository (CUDA HLT).
-The output is stored in the velopix_raw and velopix_MC directories and needs to be copied to these folders in the CUDA_HLT1 project to be used as input there.
+One file per event is created and stored in the velopix_raw and velopix_MC directories, which need to be copied to folders in the CUDA_HLT1 project to be used as input there.

 How to run it